Koshacha/portfolio/src/posts/rn-photos.md

   - mobx
 published: true
 wip: true
+emoji:
+  - 📸
+  - 🌇
 ---

 Hello there! 👋

 I will fill this page with a description of the project, code examples and screenshots later.